 Something to keep in mind during an AMRAP is your form.
 It’s much better to get in 10 repetitions with good form, rather than 20 reps with poor form.
 You’re going to see more effective results when you concentrate on doing the exercise right.

 Example of an AMRAP workout: Start the clock for 30 minutes and see how many rounds of the following exercises that you can finish.

 20 balance situps

-If you’re looking for a Chicago gym that focuses on high intensity circuit training, we’re happy to help you out and answer any questions you might have!
+If you’re looking for a gym in Chicago that focuses on high-intensity circuit training, we’re happy to help you out and answer any questions you might have!